2018 Bavarian state election: Electoral system

 Bavaria, in line with the rest of the country, uses mixed-member proportional representation to elect its members of the Landtag.
 Party representation is not apportioned statewide, the distribution of seats takes place separately within the seven administrative districts (Regierungsbezirke), which are referred to in the electoral law as constituencies.
 The constituencies are divided into districts in which one member is directly elected.
 The number of single member districts is about half the number of seats in the constituency.
 In contrast to the Bundestag election law, the distribution of seats by proportional representation takes into account the parties' aggregate first (district) votes combined with their second (constituency) votes, i.e. both the first and second votes affect the distribution of seats in the Landtag, as opposed to just the second votes, which is the norm elsewhere in the country.
-If a party wins more district seats in a constituency than it would be entitled to based on a strictly proportional system (these extra seats are termed overhang seats), this seats are added to the constituency.
+If a party wins more district seats in a constituency than it would be entitled to based on a strictly proportional system (these extra seats are termed overhang seats), these seats are added to the constituency.
 To compensate the other parties for the overhang, leveling seats are added at the constituency level too.
 There is no statewide adjustment of the seats.
 Only parties and groups of voters who obtain at least 5% of the total votes (sum of first and second votes) in Bavaria participate in the distribution of seats.
 This threshold also applies to winning single-member districts; a party will forfeit all its district seats that it won if the party did not meet the 5% statewide threshold, with the forfeited district seats going to the second-place candidate.

 Unlike the other German states (and also countries using MMP), Bavaria uses an open-list system for its party-list seats.
 Voters not only cast a vote for a candidate in their district, but they also cast a vote for a list candidate in their region.
 For the distribution of list seats, all district candidates are also constituency candidates with their parties.
 The party may also nominate regional-only candidates.
 To prevent double voting, the constituency ballots in each district omit the candidates running in that district.
 A candidate (if he or she did not win his or her district) is ranked within his or her list by the number of first votes he or she receives within the district plus the number of second votes he or she receives from voters elsewhere in the region.
 In this manner, voters collectively can produce a list that is different from what the party submitted, which can result in the defeat of candidates that would have been elected (and vice versa) had the election taken place under a closed-list system.